supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-06.md

 By the end of this lab, you will be able to:

-- Bootstrap a new project for LLM performance testing.
 - Set up the Azure OpenAI Benchmarking Tool.
 - Execute load tests on an Azure OpenAI deployment.
 - Analyze and interpret the results of the load tests.

-## Task 01: Bootstrapping a New Project
+## Task 01: Azure OpenAI Benchmarking Tool

 1. To open Git Bash, click on Search from the VM desktop, type **Git Bash**, and select it from the results.